 If you head to the far north of Kyoto prefecture, there is a miracle spot created by magnificent nature.
 Amanohashidate means the bridge to heaven and is known as three of the most scenic spots in Japan.
 Other spots are Matsushima which is very close to Sendai city and Miyajima in Hiroshima prefecture.
 Here you can find amazing seafood, white sand beaches and pine‐covered seashores.
 It takes approx. 2 hours by JR limited express train “Hashidate” from Kyoto Station.

 It’s not in Kansai region, but you can visit Kanazawa, the scenic city with the greatest Japanese garden.
 From Kyoto Station, it takes about 2 hours to Kanazawa Station by JR Limited Express “Thunderbird”.
 The most famous destination is Kenrokuen Garden, but there are a lot more places to visit, including traditional Samurai houses, a fancy seafood market, a castle, and prestigious museums.
 Convenient for 1 day trip as most sites are within walking distance from Kanazawa Station.

 Other options for 2 days trip from Kyoto or Osaka

 Mt.
 Koya (Koyasan)

-If you have an interest in experiencing trekking as a pilgrimage, the best destination is Mt.
+If you have an interest in experiencing trekking as a pilgrimage, the best destination is Koyasan or Mt.
 Koya.
 The sacred place of Shingon Esoteric Buddhism.
 Accessing Koyasan is not so simple and you need to calculate about 3 hours to go there from Osaka, but it is worth-to-visit place.
 Due to the special experience of staying in temple lodging, known as shukubo, we strongly recommend having at least one night.
 You can get a taste of a monk’s lifestyle, eating monk’s cuisine (shojin-ryori) and attending the morning prayers.